How Market Basket Analysis In Python works?

 By analysing customer transaction data, MBA or Market Basket Analysis allows businesses to uncover patterns, associations, and dependencies that are not immediately apparent.

-How do you do Market Basket Analysis in Python?
+How Do You Do Market Basket Analysis in Python?

 As we have mentioned, several Python libraries are used for MBA.
 Apriori Algorithm is one of the most commonly used Python libraries for association data mining.